François Sagat: Documentaries

 In 2007, he appeared with other personalities in Olivier Nicklaus documentary about nudity in culture entitled La nudité toute nue.

 In March 2011, a documentary entitled Sagat: The Documentary, a joint Brenda & Lucy Co./ADL TV/Canal+ production exploring the Sagat persona and phenomenon on world culture trends.

 Marketing, fashion and music

-Sagat adult toys were marketed including dildos made from an exact molding of Sagat's genitalia.

 When German designer Bernhard Willhelm launched his first menswear collection during Paris Fashion Week, he chose Sagat to promote the event.
-This turned into a series François Sagat Classics wear.
-Selected photographs also appeared as calendars.
-The series was photographed by Lukas Wassmann.
-Sagat has also worked with the French fashion label Fade.

 Sagat is involved in fashion photoshoots.
 American fashion photographer Terry Richardson made a military-themed photoshoot of Sagat.

 In March 2012, he launched a musical project entitled Hadès with Sylvia Gobbel.
 The music video debuted in March 2011.

-Since 2013, Sagat announced his own on-line clothing brand named KICKSAGAT in association with workpartner PH.
-Sagat did all the designing.

 Personal life

 François Sagat was born in Cognac to French parents of Slovak ancestry.
 Sagat moved to Paris at the age of eighteen.

 He is the cousin of English singer Alison Moyet.
-Sagat is bisexual and currently lives in France.
+In 2007, Sagat said he is "200% gay", but he has appeared in number of heterosexual scenes with cisgender women.
+He currently lives in France.
 Sagat is known for his distinctive scalp tattoo.